 Info Team volunteers help guests get the most out of the Luminato Festival by making insightful programming recommendations.
 Info Team members receive training about artistic programming in order to provide in-depth information to visitors.
-They are usually positioned at the Info Booth at the Festival Hub.

 Festival Administrative Volunteers (FAVs) help with “behind the scenes” tasks at Luminato’s Volunteer Centre.
 They use their excellent administrative and communication skills to assist the Volunteer Department with general office work such as scheduling, on-shift updates and data entry.

 Welcome newcomers!
-If you are interested in gaining Canadian experience and learning about the arts and culture scene in Toronto, join the Luminato Festival volunteer team.
+If you are interested in gaining Canadian experience and learning about the arts and culture scene in Toronto, join the Luminato festival volunteer team.
 It is a great way to meet people, practice English language skills, and contribute to Canada’s way of living by giving back to the community.

 You have two options: